- Home

 Help paying for treatment

-- If your GP refers you to a lymphoedema practitioner as part of a Chronic Disease Management Plan, you may be eligible for a Medicare rebate for up to five visits each year.
+- If your GP refers you to a lymphoedema practitioner as part of a chronic disease management plan, you may be eligible for a Medicare rebate for up to 5 visits a year.

-- Compression garment subsidy schemes are run by most state and territory governments.
+- Compression garment subsidy schemes are run by all state and territory governments.
+There are also some federal subsidies through the Department of Veterans’ Affairs.
 These schemes cover some, or all, of the cost of compression garments.
+People with permanent and significant disability may be eligible for support through the National Disability Insurance Scheme.
 For more information, visit the Australasian Lymphology Association.

-- If you have private health insurance, check with your provider whether you are entitled to a rebate on compression garments.
+- If you have private health insurance, check with your provider whether your policy covers lymphoedema therapy and compression garments.

 More resources